bshurick/production-demo/README.md

 then, run `bin/HouseTrain`.

 ### Evaluation
 Run `bin/HouseEval` to run cross validation and emit results as logs.
 Alternatively, run `make evaluate` to save results as a CSV in the `eval/` folder.

 ### Launch inference service
 1. Install [Docker](https://docs.docker.com/get-docker/)
 1. Install this package via [instructions](#installation)
 1. Run [training](#training)
 1. Run the launch script (`./launch`) to build a docker container and run locally
-   [or] add an AWS account ID as a launch argument to build and push the docker image to ECR: `./launch [ACCOUNT_ID_NUMBER]`

 ### Local integration test
 After [launching](#launch-inference-service) the inference service docker container locally,